The-AR-Company/Smoke_tutorial/index.md

 To get started using distortion, we're going to need two things:
 1. [a noise texture](./downloads/noise.jpg)
-2. the `Texture Distortion Shader` from the spark AR library
+2. the `Texture Distortion Shader` from the Spark AR Studio AR Library

 A sample noise texture, and the one we'll be using in this example, can be found in the downloads section on this project's [github page](https://github.com/The-AR-Company/Smoke_tutorial).
 Download it and drag it into your assets panel.
-Next, go into the Spark AR library and search for the `Texture Distortion Shader`.
+Next, go into the Spark AR Studio AR Library and search for the `Texture Distortion Shader`.
 Once found, import it into your project and drag it into your patch editor, using it to connect the delay frame `Receiver` and the `Blend` patch, foregoing their initial direct connection.
 This will add the distortion step in the loop, being applied from the first cycle onwards.

 <img src="./images/importDistortion.gif" width="500"/>
 <img src="./images/connectDistort.png" width="500"/>